QuinnyPig/zcam-controller/README.md

 A `-u` or `--url` flag is required, and it expects either an IP address or a resolvable hostname for the z-cam.

 Putting it all together, `./zcam-controller -u 192.168.1.128 -o "/tmp" download --delete` is what a command looks like.

+## Caveats

+If you're going to call this from a Stream Deck, you're in for a "fun" time.
+It doesn't support arguments to binaries, so you get to wrap it with an executable shell script--then set the System -> Open action to call that shell script instead of the binary directly.